From Gatekeepers to Service Providers: Reimagining DevOps Relationship with Developers

 Communication Tools

-• The nature of the problem - is it a request for support, general question, request for resources
+• The nature of the problem - is it a request for support, a general question, or a request for resources?

-• If it’s a service - what is the name of the service and are its dependencies (storage, docker repos, git repos, databases)
+• If it’s a service - what is the name of the service and its dependencies (storage, docker repos, git repos, databases)?

-• What steps were taken to try and troubleshoot - were applicable
+• What steps were taken to try and troubleshoot - where applicable.

 With the above in mind, now it’s time to see what can be automated or made self-serve to facilitate developer work by way of delegating and enabling.